• Skip to primary navigation

 Chelsea buns or cinnamon buns?

-The other day my grand-daughter messaged me on Facebook asking if I had a recipe for cinnamon buns and I remembered this recipe.
+The other day my granddaughter messaged me on Facebook asking if I had a recipe for cinnamon buns and I remembered this recipe.

-I think Chelsea buns and cinnamon buns are both pretty similar, it just depends where in the world you are, as to what you call them.
+I think Chelsea buns and cinnamon buns are both pretty similar, it just depends on where in the world you are, as to what you call them.
 But there are a few subtle differences:

 • In a Chelsea bun, the cinnamon is optional

-• In a cinnamon bun the sultanas (or other dried fruit like raisins and currents) are optional
+• In a cinnamon bun, the sultanas (or other dried fruit like raisins and currents) are optional

 • A cinnamon bun has a thick glaze, sometimes made with cream cheese, whereas a Chelsea bun has a much thinner glaze, made with icing sugar, which is poured over while the buns are still hot from the oven, so it sinks into the warm dough and becomes almost invisible.